Bernadette Soubirous

 After a canonical investigation, Soubirous's reports were eventually declared "worthy of belief" on 18 February 1862, and the Marian apparition became known as Our Lady of Lourdes.
 In 1866, Soubirous joined the Sisters of Charity of Nevers at their convent in Nevers where she spent the last years of her life.
-Her body has remained internally incorrupt.
-The grotto where the apparitions occurred later went on to become a major pilgrimage site and Marian shrine known as the Sanctuary of Our Lady of Lourdes, attracting around five million pilgrims of all denominations each year.
+Her body is said by the Catholic Church to remain internally incorrupt.
+The grotto where the apparitions occurred became a major pilgrimage site and Marian shrine known as the Sanctuary of Our Lady of Lourdes, attracting around five million pilgrims of all denominations each year.

-Pope Pius XI beatified Bernadette Soubirous on 14 June 1925 and canonized her on 8 December 1933.
+Pope Pius XI beatified Soubirous on 14 June 1925 and canonized her on 8 December 1933.
 Her feast day, initially specified as 18 February – the day Mary promised to make her happy, not in this life, but in the other – is now observed in most places on the date of her death, 16 April.

 Early life

-Marie Bernarde Soubirous was the daughter of François Soubirous (1807–1871), a miller, and Louise (née Casteròt; 1825–1866), a laundress.
-She was the eldest of nine children—Bernadette, Jean (born and died 1845), Toinette (1846–1892), Jean-Marie (1848–1851), Jean-Marie (1851–1919), Justin (1855–1865), Pierre (1859–1931), Jean (born and died 1864), and a baby named Louise who died soon after her birth (1866).
+Marie-Bernarde Soubirous, nick-named Bernadette in Occitan, was the daughter of François Soubirous (1807–1871), a miller, and his wife Louise (née Casteròt; 1825–1866), a miller's daughter.
+She was the eldest of nine children, Jean (born and died 1845), Marie, known as Toinette (1846–1892), Jean-Marie (1848–1851), Jean-Marie (1851–1919), Justin (1855–1865), Pierre (1859–1931), Jean (born and died 1864), and a baby named Louise who died soon after her birth (1866).

 Soubirous was born on 7 January 1844 and baptized at the local parish church, St. Pierre's, on 9 January, her parents' wedding anniversary.
 Her godmother was Bernarde Casterot, her mother's sister, a moderately wealthy widow who owned a tavern.
-Hard times had fallen on France and the family lived in extreme poverty.
+Hard times had fallen on France, and the family lived in extreme poverty.
 Soubirous was a very sick child and possibly due to this only measured 1.4 m (4 ft.
 7in.) tall.
 She contracted cholera as a toddler and suffered severe asthma for the rest of her life.
-Soubirous attended the day school conducted by the Sisters of Charity and Christian Instruction from Nevers.
+Soubirous attended the day school conducted by the Sisters of Charity and Christian Instruction of Nevers.
 Contrary to a belief popularized by Hollywood films, Soubirous learned very little French, only studying French in school after age 13.
 At that time she could read and write very little due to her frequent illness.
 She spoke the language of Occitan, which was spoken by the local population of the Pyrenees region at that time and to a residual degree today.